 - Drinking enough water and electrolytes

 Planning is critical when you’re trying to maintain a sustainable, healthy diet to lose weight while breastfeeding.
-I’m sure you’ve heard of the saying, “If you fail to plan, plan to fail”. 😉
+I’m sure you’ve heard the saying, “If you fail to plan, plan to fail”. 😉

-There are many ways to create a breastfeeding meal plan depending on your dietary preferences, your family’s likes/dislikes and more.
-Although it’s not strictly a calories in-calories out equation, the number of calories you eat in a day or week versus what you’re using to make milk and your daily physical activities will determine your net usage and impact your weight loss results.
+There are many ways to create a breastfeeding meal plan depending on your dietary preferences, your family’s likes/dislikes, and more.
+Although it’s not strictly a calories-in-calories-out equation, the number of calories you eat in a day or week versus what you’re using to make milk and your daily physical activities will determine your net usage and impact your weight loss results.

 Breastfeeding Meal Plan Calorie Goals